Notice Requirements

 Important Considerations for Traders

-For individual traders, the most critical notice requirements are found in the **Customer Agreement** signed when opening a brokerage account.
+For individual traders, the most critical notice requirements are found in the Customer Agreement signed when opening a brokerage account.
+These documents are often long and filled with technical language, but they govern your rights during market volatility.
 Most traders are shocked to learn that their broker is often *not* required to provide notice before selling out positions in a margin call.
 The agreement usually states that the broker *may* attempt to contact the client but is not *obligated* to do so if market conditions move fast.
-Additionally, traders must pay attention to "Notice of Corporate Actions."
-If you hold options or stocks involved in a tender offer or rights issue, your broker will send a notice requiring you to elect an action (e.g., "tender shares" or "do nothing") by a specific deadline.
-Missing this notice can result in financial loss or a less favorable default action being applied to your account.
+This is known as "auto-liquidation," and it can happen in milliseconds during a flash crash.
+Additionally, traders must pay close attention to "Notice of Corporate Actions" and "Tender Offers."
+If you hold options or stocks involved in a merger, spin-off, or rights issue, your broker will send a notice requiring you to elect a specific action (e.g., "tender your shares," "participate in the offering," or "do nothing") by a strict deadline.
+If you miss this notice or fail to respond in time, a default action will be applied to your account, which may not be the most financially advantageous outcome.
+Always ensure your broker has your current email address and that you have enabled push notifications for account alerts to minimize the risk of missing these time-sensitive notices.

 Real-World Example: The "Margin Call" Surprise